ark-lang/ark-docs/README.md

 This is the official reference for the Ark programing language.
 Note that this document is not final and could change at any point, as could the compiler itself, which means that the reference could become out-dated.
-We usually try to avoid changes that break a lot of compatibility, or involve a lot of refactoring in the code, or updates to the reference.
+We try to avoid changes that break a lot of compatibility, or involve a lot of refactoring in the code, or updates to the reference.
 However, considering the stage of the compiler, it's inevitable that things will break.